The puppy weight calculator

 The fastest growth period for most breeds.
 Puppies are weaned from their mother and transition to solid food.
 By 8 weeks, small breeds may already be 30–35% of their adult weight, while large breeds are only 15–20%.

 Growth rate is highest during this period.
 Puppies look gangly as their legs grow faster than their bodies.
 Adult teeth replace baby teeth.
 Toy and small breeds may reach 50–65% of their adult weight by 4 months (16 weeks), while large breeds reach only 40–45%.
+This is also when most owners start crate training — choosing a crate sized for your puppy's adult weight with a divider panel means you only buy one.

 Growth rate slows progressively.
 Small breeds approach adult size by the end of this stage.
 Large and giant breeds are still actively growing but at a decreasing rate.
 This is when body proportions start to balance out.